FN FAL: Olin-Winchester FAL

 A semi-automatic, twin-barrel variant chambered in the 5.56mm "Duplex" round during Project SALVO.
 This weapon was designed by Stefan Kenneth Janson who previously designed the EM-2 rifle.

 DSA SA58 FAL

-American company DSA (David Selvaggio Arms) manufactures a copy of the FAL called the DSA SA58 from 1997, made with the same Steyr-Daimler-Puch production line equipment as the StG-58.
+American firearms company DSA (David Selvaggio Arms) manufactures a copy of the FAL called the DSA SA58 from 1997, made with the same Steyr-Daimler-Puch production line equipment as the StG-58.
+Their external features make them identical to the FN FAL series.

 It comes with a 406 mm (16 in), 457 mm (18 in) or 533 mm (21 in) barrel, an aluminum-alloy lower receiver, and improved Glass-filled Nylon furniture.
 Civilian clients are limited only to semi-automatic configuration, but military and law enforcement clients can procure select-fire configuration that is capable of firing in full auto with cyclic rate of fire of around 650–750 rounds per minute.
 The SA58 FAL can use any metric-measurement FAL magazines, which come in 5, 10-, 20-, or 30-round capacities.

-The following were made by DSA:
+The following are made by DSA: